-People caught in this bind often consider bankruptcy.
-Federal and state laws provide bankruptcy as a remedy to unmanageable debt, but the price you pay to clear away financial obligations has consequences.
-It can make it much harder to borrow money or even land a job.
+Federal and state laws provide bankruptcy as a remedy for unmanageable debt, but the price you pay to clear away financial obligations is a steep one.

-Yet big debt needn’t lead to financial surrender.
-There are alternative strategies to bankruptcy.
-In many cases it’s possible to work with a nonprofit credit counselor to devise a plan that rolls back debt and avoids the dire consequences of bankruptcy.
+In many cases it’s possible to work with a nonprofit credit counselor and devise a plan that rolls back debt gradually and avoids the dire financial and emotional consequences of bankruptcy.

-A financial advisor should be able to evaluate your situation and recommend a course of action.
-Bankruptcy might be the only option, but in some cases, the better advice might be negotiating a debt settlement or debt consolidation plan that will allow you to avoid the courtroom and do less damage to your credit score.
+A certified credit counselor should be able to evaluate your situation and recommend a course of action.
+Bankruptcy might be the only option, but in some cases, the better advice might be negotiating a debt settlement or enrolling in a debt consolidation plan that will allow you to avoid the courtroom and do less damage to your credit score.

-Whether you use a debt settlement company or do it yourself, you can sometimes strike an agreement with creditors to pay less than what you owe.
-Debt settlement involves debt forgiveness.
+Whether you use a debt settlement company or do it yourself, you can sometimes strike an agreement with creditors to pay less, sometimes considerably less, than what you owe.
+Debt settlement involves forgiveness.
 Creditors or a debt collector must be willing to accept partial payment for settling the full balance.

-For debt settlement to work, you need to be in default.
-Creditors won’t want to forgive anything if you are making minimum monthly payments.
-If you’re in default, they face not getting anything, so they might be willing to strike a deal.
+For debt settlement to work, you must be in default.
+Creditors won’t want to forgive any debt if you are making minimum monthly payments.
+If you’re in default and file for bankruptcy, creditors face not getting anything, so they might be willing to strike a deal.
 Only seek settlement of debts that you stopped paying but continue making minimum monthly payments on those you can afford.

 Before you consider proposing a debt settlement, think about the impact it will have on your future credit.
 If creditors agree to write down what you owe them, the unpaid balance is considered income and must be reported on your tax return.
 The amount you don’t repay will be reported to the nation’s three large credit rating agencies and be part of your credit report for seven years.
 That could seriously degrade your credit score, an important metric used to assess your worthiness as a borrower.

-You should be careful dealing with for-profit debt settlement companies.
-Many of these businesses have spotty track records.
-Refuse working with any company that wants you to pay a fee before it negotiates a deal with your creditors.
+Be careful dealing with for-profit debt settlement companies.
+Many have spotty track records.
+Don’t work with any company that wants you to pay a fee before it negotiates a deal with your creditors.
 By law, debt settlement companies can’t collect a fee until they’re reached a settlement and you’ve made at least one payment to the creditor.
 If you have multiple creditors, they can charge a fee for each one they are able to reach a settlement with.

 The advantage to settling is speed.
-If you can put aside at least 50% of what you owe, you might be able to pay your creditors only half of what is owed and get out of debt in 2-3 years, the time frame usually associated with debt settlement.
+If you can put aside at least 50% of what you owe, you might be able to pay off creditors in 2-3 years.
+That is the time frame usually associated with debt settlement.
 It also will stop harassing calls from collection agencies and help you steer clear of bankruptcy court.

 If you do it yourself, contacting creditors and explaining your financial bind, you also could save money on the fees a company would charge.

 Another alternative to bankruptcy is debt consolidation.
-To use this approach yourself, you’ll need access to a credit line or a loan that allows you to pay off your current debts.
-That could be a personal loan from a bank or credit union or a home-equity credit line that allows you to borrow against your house.
+To do this yourself, you need access to a credit line or a loan that will allow you to pay off your debts.
+That could be a personal loan from a bank or credit union, though more likely a home equity loan or credit line that allows you to borrow against your house.

-It’s possible – though extremely unlikely if you’re thinking about bankruptcy – to receive a zero-percent balance transfer credit card that could help consolidate your debts.
+It’s possible – though extremely unlikely if you’re thinking about bankruptcy – to get a 0% balance transfer credit card to help consolidate your debts.

 You should meet with a nonprofit credit counselor or a financial advisor for advice before you consolidate.
 With a consolidated payment, you can often save on interest and avoid the headache of paying multiple bills each month.